Solar Contractor Resources#

 Code Resources for Distributed Energy Projects

-All solar photovoltaic (PV) and electrical energy storage systems (ESS) interconnected to the customer electric service panel are connected to the Fort Collins Utilities distribution system as parallel generation resources and therefore must comply with Utilities' Interconnection Standards.
+All solar photovoltaic (PV) and electrical energy storage systems (ESS) interconnected to the customer electric service panel are connected to the Fort Collins Utilities distribution system as parallel generation resources and therefore must comply with as well as Utilities' Interconnection Standards as well as Electric Service Standards.

 Prior to initiating any construction activity, the customer or installation contractor must: